Extend the Battery Life on a Computer Mouse

 A wireless mouse goes on standby mode when not in use, but still consumes its battery.
 If your wireless mouse is not in use, switch it off so it will no longer consume power.

 - Check the manual of your wireless mouse to see how you can check its battery status, so that you can have new batteries ready when it's about to drain.
-This will help you avoid interruption with whatever you're doing on the computer.
+This will avoid interruptions with whatever you're doing on the computer.